Angel David Nieves, Director (Africana Studies)

 Digital History and New Media: Theories and Praxis.

 Focuses on the process of creating digital history and the impact of digital media technologies on the theory and practice of U.S. history and critical race theory, broadly defined.
 Readings, labs/workshops and discussions address the philosophy and practice of digital history, questioning how digital tools and resources are enabling and transforming analysis both in traditional print scholarship, and in emerging digital scholarship across the humanities.
+(Same as Africana Studies 330.)
 Maximum enrollment, 12.

 Seminar: Written on the Wall: 20th-Century American Prison Writing.